elit0451/DatabasesBlogEntry/README.md

 ---
 <a name="investigation"></a>
 ## Investigation :mag_right:
 We started our investigation phase by having a closer look at our previously developed database schema, which is represented in the figure below.
-There we could observe that the **Books collection** has title and author text attributes, together with an array of city names.
-In order to corelate the geographical coordinates with a city, a lookup had to be done between the 2 collections.
+There we could observe that the **Books collection** has a title and author text attributes, together with an array of city names.
+In order to correlate the geographical coordinates with a city, a lookup had to be done between the 2 collections.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/21998037/70529413-c5e9f800-1b50-11ea-8d17-ecd8d71d01a5.png"></p>